-During 2016, the Company increased its committed revolving credit facility from \$45.0 million to \$55.0 million, with a Canadian chartered bank.
+The Company has a committed revolving credit facility of up to \$55.0 million, with a Canadian chartered bank.
 The term of the facility was also extended and now matures December 31, 2019.
 This facility may be used in the normal course of business for general working capital purposes, to issue non-collateralized letters of credit, fund future capital expenditures and qualifying permitted acquisitions.
-At December 31, 2016, the Company has drawn \$5.0 million under this facility.
+At March 31, 2017, the Company has \$2.7 million in letters of credit outstanding on this facility and has drawn \$5.0 million on this facility.
 The \$5.0 million draw is presented as long term debt on the Company's statement of financial position as the facility matures in 2019.